sksoumik/programming_notes/README.md

 optimizer = torch.optim.Adam(model.parameters(), lr=1e-4, weight_decay=1e-5)
 ```

-L1 regularization is not included by default in the pytorch optimizers, but could be added by including an extra loss `nn.L1Loss` in the weights of the model.
+L1 regularization is not included by default in the PyTorch optimizers, but could be added by including an extra loss `nn.L1Loss` in the weights of the model.

+## Semantic segmentation vs Instance Segmentation

 ## What is gradient descent